rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 write safe, concurrent code.
 Preventing errors in concurrent programming is the advantage of thinking about ownership throughout your Rust programs.
 Let’s do an experiment to show how channels and ownership work together to prevent
-problems: we’ll try to use a `val` value in the spawned thread *after* we’ve sent it down the channel.
+problems: we’ll try to use a `значение` value in the spawned thread *after* we’ve sent it down the channel.
 Try compiling the code in Listing 16-9 to see why this code isn’t allowed: